StuPro-TOSCAna/TOSCAna/CONTRIBUTING.md

 This project uses [Semantic Versioning](http://semver.org/) or _SemVer_ for short.
 If you do not know what SemVer is, a detailed explanation is available on their website.
 Any new releases must adhere to this versioning scheme.

+## Branches
+Our project currently consists of a _master_ and several _feature_ branches.
+The master branch always contains a stable version of the project.
+Only commits with small, insignificant changes should be done directly on the master branch.

+Any other changes should first be implemented and tested on a feature branch.
+The name of this feature branch should closely describe the added changes.

+If you want to add your changes to the main branch you can do so by proposing a [pull request](#pull-requests).

 ## Pull Requests
 Any major changes to existing or the addition of new features or artifacts should be done through pull requests or PRs.